 Symptoms

 A visual examination of a molluscum contagiosum determines a dome-shaped formation rising above the skin.
-The surface is smooth, in the center there is an umbilical depression, a “dimple”, often filled with a structureless whitish content (cork).
+The surface is smooth, in the centre there is an umbilical depression, a “dimple”, often filled with a structureless whitish content (cork).
 When squeezing the MC from the outside, the central plug begins to protrude in the form of a rod.

-There is no hair growth on a molluscum contagiosum, but around – hair growth is not disturbed, so small molluscum contagiosum can be on the skin in areas of active hair growth, without changing their general appearance.
+There is no hair growth on a molluscum contagiosum, but around hair growth is not disturbed, so small molluscum contagiosum can be on the skin in areas of active hair growth, without changing their general appearance.

-The sizes of the molluscum contagiosum are usually small: 2-5 mm, however, with a large number of elements, the latter can merge into larger conglomerates up to 10 mm or more.
+The sizes of the molluscum contagiosum are usually small: 2-5 mm; however, with a large number of elements, the latter can merge into larger conglomerates up to 10 mm or more.

 On palpation, the molluscum contagiosum is slightly denser than normal skin, but over time, the elements become softer, corresponding to the consistency of the skin or even softer.
-Subjective sensations are also absent, sometimes itching is noted.
+Subjective sensations are also absent, and sometimes itching is noted.

 The molluscum contagiosum in children is located mainly on the extremities (with the exception of the palmar and plantar region) and face, less often on the trunk.
 For adults, the region of the lower third of the abdominal wall, inguinal region, pubic region, genital area, buttocks, less often the limbs, face are more characteristic.